JhordanFigueroa/594MD11/README.md

 more time-consuming than previous assignments.
 Please be sure to give yourself time to think about the design of your program and the organization of your code before you start implementing it.

-Learning Objectives
+## Learning Objectives
 In completing this assignment, you will learn how to:
 ● Design a software system using an N-tier architecture ● Design software using the principles of modularity, functional independence, and abstraction
 ● Apply the Singleton design pattern
-● Use a Java library to read data stored in a JSON file Background
+● Use a Java library to read data stored in a JSON file

+## Background
 Government agencies such as the Centers for Disease Control can use social media information to get an understanding of the spread of infectious disease.
 By analyzing the use of words and expressions that appear over time on platforms such as Twitter, Facebook, etc., it is possible to estimate where the disease is affecting people and whether it is spreading or appears to be contained.

-CIT 594 - Data Structures and Software Design | Property of Penn Engineering In this assignment, you will design and develop an application that analyzes a small set of Twitter data to look for tweets regarding occurrences of the flu and determines the US states in which these tweets occur.
+##In this assignment, you will design and develop an application that analyzes a small set
+of Twitter data to look for tweets regarding occurrences of the flu and determines the US states in which these tweets occur.
 Information about the format of the input data, the functional specification of the